zhiyand/state/docs/policies.md

 Sometimes you may want to do some checking before a transition and allow or deny that transition conditionally.
 You can do exactly this with `State` using poilcies.

-To create a policy for your machine, simply extend the Zhibaihe\State\Policy class and pass an instance of your policy class to the `Machine` constructor as the third argument.
+To create a policy for your machine, simply extend the OffbeatEngineer\State\Policy class and pass an instance of your policy class to the `Machine` constructor as the third argument.

 {% highlight php %}
 <?php
-use Zhibaihe\State\Policy;
+use OffbeatEngineer\State\Policy;

 class OrderPolicy extends Policy {
 }